Your Systems Engineers are Burning Out (and why it can be easy to miss)

 When there is a clear, documented way to handle common scenarios on a consistent platform, junior staff can take on more work without constant handholding.

-External data on burnout in tech is blunt: a majority of workers report burnout, with unmanageable workloads and lack of control among the top drivers.
 Standardisation doesn’t remove the workload, but it does give back control.
 Engineers know what they are dealing with and how the system is supposed to behave.

-Less noise, better delivery, happier teams
+Less noise, better delivery, happier IT teams

-First-line engineers can resolve more on their own, escalations are cleaner because everyone is working from the same patterns, and senior staff finally have space for project work, mentoring and architecture instead of living in the queue.
+First-line systems engineers can resolve more on their own, escalations are cleaner because everyone is working from the same patterns, and senior staff finally have space for project work, mentoring and architecture instead of living in the queue.

 From the team’s perspective, people feel: